oban-bg/oban/guides/advanced/troubleshooting.md

 3. Use a dedicated Repo that connects directly to the database, bypassing `PgBouncer`.

 If none of those options work, Oban's job staging will switch to `local` polling mode to ensure that queues keep processing jobs.
+Leadership also degrades gracefully, though handover is slower without notifications-see [Leadership Without Notifications][lwn] in the clustering guide.

+[lwn]: clustering.html#leadership-without-notifications

 ## Unexpectedly Re-running All Migrations